ttscience/unbiased/README.md

 Unlike the other packages, unbiased incorporates several different types of minimization algorithms - from simple simple randomization methods to advanced ones based on the Pocok minimization method.
 In addition, the advantage of using unbiased is that it can be used in the form of an API, which is not possible in the existing software, making **unbiased** appear complete from the point of view of usability, as well as the possibility of testing multiple methods for an individual study within a single package.

-# Getting Started
+# Quickstart Guide

 Initiating your work with **unbiased** involves simple setup steps.
-Whether you're integrating it into your R environment or deploying its API, we provide detailed instructions and examples to facilitate a smooth start.
-We aim to equip you with a reliable tool that enhances the integrity and efficiency of your clinical trials.
+Whether you're integrating it into your R environment or deploying its API, we aim to equip you with a reliable tool that enhances the integrity and efficiency of your clinical trials.

-## Installation
+## Installation instructions

 The **unbiased** package can be installed from GitHub using the `devtools` package.
 To install **unbiased**, run the following command in your R environment: